wavefrontHQ/docs/pages/doc/dashboards_variables.md

     ![variables edit icon](images/variables_edit.png)

 3. In the Variable Details dialog box, specify the variable name and label, and select the Variable Type.
 Fill in remaining fields depending on the variable type: [simple](#simple), [list](#list), and [dynamic](#dynamic).
 4. To make your dashboard variable non-viewable/non-changeable when the dashboard is not in edit mode, click **Hide from non-editors**.
-The dashboard variable can still be used in `ts()` expressions and is visible when you put the dashboard into edit mode.
+The dashboard variable can still be used in ts() expressions and is visible when you put the dashboard into edit mode.

 ## Using Dashboard Variables

-You use a dashboard variable by referencing its name in a `ts()` expression using the syntax `${variableName}`.
+You use a dashboard variable by referencing its name in a ts() expression using the syntax `${variableName}`.
 For example,
 1. Define a variable `az` and give it the value `tag=az-3 or source=app-3`.
 2. Use the variable in a query like this:
    `ts(cpu.loadavg.1m, ${az})`.

-When this query is executed, Wavefront replaces `${az}` with the current variable value: `ts(cpu.loadavg.1m, tag=az-3 or source=app-3)`.
+When this query is executed, Wavefront replaces `${az}` with the current variable value and executes this query: `ts(cpu.loadavg.1m, tag=az-3 or source=app-3)`.

 <span id="simple"></span>

 ## Simple Dashboard Variables

-A *simple dashboard variable* maps a single variable to a single value.
+A simple dashboard variable maps a single variable to a single value.

 To create a simple dashboard variable:
 1. Enter a variable name (case sensitive).
 We suggest keeping the variable name short.